prakashgithubnew/CoreJava/CoreJavaPractise/ExceptionHandling/readme.md

             }
         }
 }
+Checked Exception can be reovered
+Uncheckexception cannot be recovered.

 **Which Custom Exception to use and when**
 * If a client can reasonably be expected to recover from an exception, make it a checked exception.